Come Count River Critters with us April 24th to May 8th

 Come out and be a citizen scientist for a day or two between April 24th and May 8th.
 It’s easy to VOLUNTEER…

 Spring Water Monitoring Lab information

 We have set our dates for Spring Monitoring!
-Our Water Quality Labs will be held in Genesee on Thursday, May 5th at For-Mar from 12-5 pm and on Saturday, May 14th at For-Mar from 12-4 pm.
+Our Water Quality Labs will be held on the days and locations listed below.

 |For-Mar Nature Preserve & Arboretum||For-Mar Nature Preserve & Arboretum|